Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Fasta files of genome sequence.

-If you want to compute the expressed CDSs, the transcript gff file is required.
+For computing based on the expressed CDSs, the transcript gff file is required.

 - Arguments

 ::

     usage: annogesic subcellular_localization [-h] [--Psortb_path PSORTB_PATH]
                                               [--gff_path GFF_PATH]
                                               [--fasta_path FASTA_PATH]
                                               [--transcript_path TRANSCRIPT_PATH]
                                               [--bacteria_type BACTERIA_TYPE]
                                               [--difference_multi DIFFERENCE_MULTI]
                                               [--merge_to_gff]
                                               [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --Psortb_path PSORTB_PATH
                             If you want to assign the path of Psortb, please assign here.
       --gff_path GFF_PATH, -g GFF_PATH
                             The path of genome annotation gff folder.
       --fasta_path FASTA_PATH, -f FASTA_PATH
                             The path of genome fasta folder.
       --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
-	                        If you assign the path of transcript gff folder, it can get the results which only include expressed CDS.
+                            If the path of transcript gff folder is provided, it can get the results based on expressed CDS and all CDS.
       --bacteria_type BACTERIA_TYPE, -b BACTERIA_TYPE
-	                        Is Gram-positive or Gram-negative.
-Please assign
+                            The type of bacteria (Gram-positive or Gram-negative).
-	                        'positive' or 'negative'.
+                            Please assign 'positive' or 'negative'.
       --difference_multi DIFFERENCE_MULTI, -d DIFFERENCE_MULTI
-	                        If the protein may have multiple locations, it will calculate the difference of scores(psortb) between
+                            For the protein which have multiple locations, if the difference of psorb scores is smaller than --difference_multi, it will be printed out as well.
-	                        best one and others.
-If the difference is within this value, it will also print it out.
                             Default is 0.5.
 The maximum value is 10.
-	  --merge_to_gff, -m    If you want to merge the information to genome annotation gff file, please turn it on.
+      --merge_to_gff, -m    Merging the information to genome annotation gff file.
                             Default is False.

 - Output files